pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 # Exoplanet Light Curve Analysis

-A python package for modeling exoplanet light curves.
-The transit function is based on the analytic expressions of Mandel and Agol 2002 and is re-written in C for microsecond execution speeds.
+A python 3 package for modeling exoplanet light curves.
+The transit function is based on the analytic expressions of Mandel and Agol 2002.

 Check out the "nested" branch for a global solver using the Multinest library for nested sampling.